United Way of Metropolitan Dallas Inc

 Success Rates

 Specific success rates are not publicly disclosed.
 However, United Way awarded 310 grants in 2023 and describes the process as "competitive."
-The organization partners with 144 organizations in their current three-year Community Impact Grant cycle, indicating that dozens of organizations are funded each cycle, but the ratio of applications to awards is not published.
+The organisation partners with 144 organisations in their current three-year Community Impact Grant cycle, indicating that dozens of organisations are funded each cycle, but the ratio of applications to awards is not published.

 Reapplication Policy

-Organizations not initially selected may reapply.
-According to United Way's FAQs: "Our strategy panels and staff provide feedback to all agencies based on the evaluation of their program(s), enabling them to be more competitive going forward."
+Organisations not initially selected may reapply.
+According to United Way's FAQs: "Our strategy panels and staff provide feedback to all agencies based on the evaluation of their programme(s), enabling them to be more competitive going forward."

 • Feedback is provided to unsuccessful applicants